fallais/hermes/README.md

 ### Providers

-Providers are used to send notifications (SMS, email, ..).
+Providers are used to send notifications, it could be one of the following :

+- SMS
+  - Free
+  - Orange
+  - SFR
+- Email
+- Webhook
+- etc..

 Providers list must be as follow :

 ```json